• Skip to primary navigation

 With its sweet and crisp taste, eye-catching yellow-orange skin with red stripes, and medium size, the Gala apple is one of the most beloved varieties of apples out there.

-From snacking to baking, these versatile fruits can be enjoyed in a variety of ways.
-Whether eaten raw or cooked into pies, sauces, chutneys, jams and more - Gala apples are sure to bring flavor and nutrition to your meals.
+From snacking to baking, these versatile fruits can be enjoyed in various ways.
+Whether eaten raw or cooked into pies, sauces, chutneys, jams, and more - Gala apples are sure to bring flavor and nutrition to your meals.

 Also known as the 'Royal Gala,' home cooks and professional chefs love these delicious apples.